arhum96/Voice_Identification/README.md

 # Voice_Identification
-Jupyter Notebook was used for data analysis.
+Jupyter Notebook was used for supervised learning of voice.csv to identify male and female using SVC and GridSearch.

-Used SVC and Grid search for male and female voice identification and compared imporvement between the two models.